fumianimax/SQUALIFULMINANTI/README.md

+# Welcome to XRPL Quiz!!
+Ready to learn about blockchain and XRP Ledger?

 # How to run the project

 * 1. Some prerequisites: Python 3.10+ (3.11 recommended) • Node 18+ and npm or pnpm • MongoDB running locally (mongodb://127.0.0.1:27017) or a cloud URI • Internet access to XRPL Testnet (https://s.altnet.rippletest.net:51234)